Difference Between Qualcomm Snapdragon and Exynos

 Since the Galaxy S2, Samsung has released two distinct variants of similar smartphones every year, each with an alternative chipset.

 The difference between Qualcomm Snapdragon and Exynos is that Qualcomm Snapdragon is a smartphone processor developed by Qualcomm for usage in third-party handsets.
 Snapdragon is the principal SoC used by the preponderance of smartphone manufacturers.
 In North America and Europe, Octa-core Qualcomm employs SoCs.
-Whereas the Exynos is produced in-house by Samsung for consumption with its proprietary Samsung handsets.
-Exynos semiconductors are used by Samsung in their Overseas economies.
+At the same time, the Exynos is produced in-house by Samsung for consumption with its proprietary Samsung handsets.
+Samsung uses Exynos semiconductors in their Overseas economies.

 Qualcomm Snapdragon is a line of system-on-a-chip microelectronics manufactured and sold by Qualcomm InfoTech for mobile smartphones.